yashmwani/NewsNexusDaily/README.md

 # NewsNexus Daily

-NewsNexus Daily is a personalized news aggregation and delivery service that sends daily news summaries to subscribers based on their interests.
-The service uses AI to summarize news articles and delivers them via email at the subscriber's preferred time.
+NewsNexus Daily is a personalized news aggregation and delivery service that sends daily news summaries to subscribers based on their interests and preferred time.
+The service uses AI to summarize news articles and delivers them via email.
+Users can manage their subscriptions, customize topics, and unsubscribe easily.

 ## Features

-- **Personalized News Delivery**: Get daily news summaries based on your chosen topics
+- **Personalized News Delivery:** Get daily news summaries based on your chosen topics and timezone.
-- **AI-Powered Summaries**: News articles are summarized using AI for concise, informative content
+- **AI-Powered Summaries:** News articles are summarized using OpenAI for concise, informative content.
-- **Customizable Topics**: Choose from a variety of news topics or add your own
+- **Customizable Topics:** Choose from a variety of news topics or add your own.
-- **Timezone Support**: Receive news at your preferred local time
+- **Timezone Support:** Receive news at your preferred local time.
-- **Subscription Management**: Easily manage your subscription preferences
+- **Subscription Management:** Easily manage your subscription preferences.
-- **Unsubscribe Option**: Simple one-click unsubscribe process
+- **Unsubscribe Option:** Simple one-click unsubscribe process or by email.
+- **Recent News & AI Chat:** Fetch recent news or chat with an AI assistant for news queries.

 ## Tech Stack

-- **Backend**: Node.js with Express.js
+- **Backend:** Node.js with Express.js
-- **Database**: MongoDB with Mongoose ODM
+- **Database:** MongoDB with Mongoose ODM
-- **Email Service**: Nodemailer
+- **Email Service:** Nodemailer (SMTP)
-- **AI Integration**: OpenAI API for news summarization
+- **AI Integration:** OpenAI API for news summarization and chat
-- **News API**: NewsAPI.org for fetching news articles
+- **News API:** NewsAPI.org for fetching news articles
-- **Frontend**: HTML, CSS, JavaScript
+- **Frontend:** HTML, CSS, JavaScript (static files)
+- **Scheduling:** node-schedule, moment-timezone

 ## Prerequisites